Switching to the trails could rekindle your love of running.

 Do you need to train differently?

-Initially your training can remain the same (assuming you don’t start with a hard, hilly and technical trail).
+Initially, your training can remain the same (assuming you don’t start with a hard, hilly and technical trail).
 If you can comfortably run 15km on the road, then you could jump straight into a 10km trail run and have the fitness to enjoy it.

 You are likely to encounter a lot more hills on the trails than you will be used to on the road.
 If trail running is something you are going to stick with, then training on hilly routes, and incorporating some hill repeats into your weekly program would be beneficial.
+If you are keen to improve your trail running, check out the 4 Week Trail Race Ready Guide.

 Do you run with different technique on trails?